coodest/highwayRL/readme.md

 frames and minutes versus expected return to demonstrate the performance over frames and time (in the first two columns), and frames versus minutes to illustrate the relative training efficiency (in the last column).
 ![Atari 1M](docs/5_1.png)

-The training of Atari Pong by increasing total frame budge to 10M is shown below.
+The training of Atari Pong by increasing the total frame budget to 10M is shown below.
 ![Atari Pong 10M](docs/5_2.png)